apache/openwhisk/docs/conductors.md

 The cause field of the _derived_ activation records is set to the id for the _primary_ activation record.

-### Secondary activations

-The secondary activations of the conductor action are responsible for orchestrating the invocations of the component actions.

-An invocation of a conductor action starts with a secondary activation and alternates secondary activations of this conductor action with invocations of the component actions.
-It normally ends with a secondary activation of the conductor action.
-In our example, the five derived activations are interleaved as follows:

- 1. secondary _tripleAndIncrement_ activation,
- 2. _triple_ activation,
- 3. secondary _tripleAndIncrement_ activation,
- 4. _increment_ activation,
- 5. secondary _tripleAndIncrement_ activation.

-Intuitively, secondary activations of the conductor action decide which component actions to invoke by running before, in-between, and after the component actions.

-Only an internal error (invocation failure or timeout) may result in an even number of derived activations.

-### Primary activation
+### Primary activations

-While secondary activations of the conductor action reflect executions of the action code, the primary activation record for the invocation of a conductor action does not.
-It is a synthetic record similar to the activation record of a sequence action.
-Concretely in our example, the code in the main function of the _tripleAndIncrement_ conductor action runs exactly three times since there are three secondary activations.
+The primary activation record for the invocation of a conductor action is a synthetic record similar to the activation record of a sequence action.
 The primary activation record summarizes the series of derived activations:

 - its result is the result of the last action in the series (possibly unboxed, see below),
 - its logs are the ordered list of component and secondary activations,